buildwitharyaman/customer-churn-prediction/README.md

 > 📈 **Model Performance:** **ROC-AUC = 0.91323 (91.323%)**

+## 📂 Dataset

+The dataset used in this project comes from the Kaggle competition:

+**Predict Customer Churn — Playground Series - Season 6, Episode 3**

+The original dataset contains over **590,000 customer records** and is publicly available on Kaggle.

+Due to GitHub repository size considerations and Kaggle's dataset hosting, the dataset is **not included** in this repository.

+You can download the dataset from the competition page and place the files in the project root before running the notebook.

 ## 🎯 Objectives

 - Perform comprehensive Exploratory Data Analysis (EDA) on a large-scale dataset.